Automated Medical Image Analysis using AI: The Why, The How, and The What

 How can we automate brain tumor segmentation from MRI?

 There exist quite a number of medical image modalities – let’s focus on MRI that plays a key role in modern cancer care because it allows us to non-invasively diagnose a patient, determine the cancer stage, monitor the treatment, assess, and quantify its results, and understand its potential side effects in practically all organs.
 MRI may be exploited to better understand both structural and functional characteristics of the tissue [2] – such detailed and clinically-relevant analysis of an imaged tumor can help design more personalized treatment pathways, and ultimately lead to a better patient care.
-Additionally, MRI does not use the damaging ionizing radiation, and may be utilized to acquire images in different planes and orientations.
+Additionally, MRI does not use damaging ionizing radiation, and may be utilized to acquire images in different planes and orientations.
 Thus, MRI is the investigative tool of choice for neurological cancers for brain tumors [3].

 Fig. 2: Brain tumors can be automatically segmented using a range of different algorithms.